Troubleshooting

 Limitations

-ISO files store only the user data from each sector on an optical disc, which is 2,048 bytes per sector.
-And there is no concept of a “track” inside an ISO image.
-CDs with multiple tracks, audio tracks or video tracks, can’t be stored inside a single ISO image.
+ISO files store only the user data from each sector on an optical disc, which is 2,048 bytes per sector, and there is no concept of a “track” inside an ISO image.
+CDs with multiple tracks, audio tracks, or video tracks cannot be stored inside a single ISO image.

 WinISO is designed for editing ISO files, and it has a similar limitation that multi-track discs are not supported.

-Formats such as CUE/BIN, CCD/IMG and MDS/MDF formats can be used to store multi-track disc images, including audio CDs.
-But WinISO does not support image files that contain multiple tracks either, regardless of their format.
+Formats such as CUE/BIN, CCD/IMG, and MDS/MDF can be used to store multi-track disc images, including audio CDs, but WinISO does not support image files that contain multiple tracks either, regardless of their format.